ls1intum/Athena/module_programming_llm/README.md

 ## Setup

-1. Fill in the following environment variables in the `.env` file of the module:
+1. Fill in the following environment variables in the `module_programming_llm.env` file for the module:

 ```
 OPENAI_API_KEY= # openai api key (!)